Skip to content

 Reporting Frequency

-Data should be reported weekly during non-emergency periods.
+Data should be reported weekly by Thursday during non-emergency periods.
+Data can also be uploaded on any other day, but will not be updated on USDT until the next Friday.
 For each data submission, complete data for all diseases should be included, even if there are no updates.

 Note: During large outbreaks or public health emergencies, more frequent updates may be requested to improve situational awareness.